 12. Miscellaneous.

 12.1 Successors and Assigns; Assignment.
-Transactionsarising under this Agreement shall be binding upon and inure to the benefit of, and may be performed by, the respective successors and assigns of the Parties, except that no assignment, pledge, or other transfer by either Party (the “Assigning Party”) shall operate to release the Assigning Party from any of its obligations under this Agreement unless: (a) consent to such release is given in writing by the other Party, which consent shall not be unreasonably withheld or delayed; (b) such assignment, pledge or transfer (i) constitutes an assignment, pledge or transfer of all Transactions and this Agreement, (ii) is made to an Affiliate of the Assigning Party, (iii) will not cause such Affiliate to be a Defaulting Party at the time of such assignment, pledge or transfer, and (iv) if the obligations of the Assigning Party are supported by a Guaranty or Performance Assurance, such Guaranty or Performance Assurance continues to support such obligations after such assignment, pledge or transfer, or (v) if the obligations of the Assigning Party are not supported by a Guaranty or Performance Assurance, the Person to whom such Transactions and this Agreement are assigned are at least as creditworthy as the Assigning Party or (c) such assignment, pledge or transfer is incident to a merger, reorganization, consolidation or other transaction in which substantially all of the assets of the Assigning Party are transferred to another Person who assumes all of the obligations of the Assigning Party under this Agreement.
+Transactions shall be binding upon and inure to the benefit of, and may be performed by, the respective successors and assigns of the Parties, except that no assignment, pledge, or other transfer by either Party (the “Assigning Party”) shall operate to release the Assigning Party from any of its obligations under this Agreement unless: (a) consent to such release is given in writing by the other Party, which consent shall not be unreasonably withheld or delayed; (b) such assignment, pledge or transfer (i) constitutes an assignment, pledge or transfer of all Transactions and this Agreement, (ii) is made to an Affiliate of the Assigning Party, (iii) will not cause such Affiliate to be a Defaulting Party at the time of such assignment, pledge or transfer, and (iv) if the obligations of the Assigning Party are supported by a Guaranty or Performance Assurance, such Guaranty or Performance Assurance continues to support such obligations after such assignment, pledge or transfer, or (v) if the obligations of the Assigning Party are not supported by a Guaranty or Performance Assurance, the Person to whom such Transactions and this Agreement are assigned is at least as creditworthy as the Assigning Party or (c) such assignment, pledge or transfer is incident to a merger, reorganization, consolidation or other transaction in which substantially all of the assets of the Assigning Party are transferred to another Person who assumes all of the obligations of the Assigning Party under this Agreement and such other Person’s creditworthiness is not materially weaker than that of the Assigning Party immediately prior to such assignment, pledge or transfer.

 12.2.
 Warranties.
 OTHER THAN AS EXPRESSLY PROVIDED IN SECTION 10 OR A CONFIRMATION, SELLER MAKES NO OTHER REPRESENTATION OR WARRANTY, WRITTEN OR ORAL, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, ANY REPRESENTATION OR WARRANTY THAT BANDWIDTH UNIT(S) SOLD WILL BE FIT FOR A PARTICULAR PURPOSE OR WILL BE MERCHANTABLE.